Elektrobit/cominit/README.md

 ### TPM Usage
 If compiled with the optional `-DUSE_TPM=On` flag, cominit will add TPM functionality.
 This flag is currently intended for development use only, but it will later enable a measured‑boot feature.

-### Design decision regarding static linkage and musl

-`cominit` is to be statically linked.
-A decision was made to use the musl libc over the standard glibc for two reasons:

-1. Using musl results in considerably smaller binaries than glibc if linking statically.
-2. glibc is released under LGPL which does not permit static linking with closed-source code while musl is released under the more permissive MIT license without these restrictions.